CoreKeeperMods/CoreLib/CoreLib/Submodules/CustomEntity/Guides/Blocks.md

 ```

 ### Creating prefab
-The prefab structure is mostly standard, you can find how something is done by checking vanilla prefabs.
+Typical prefab structure look like this.
+You can find how something is done by checking vanilla prefabs.

 ![Visual Prefab Structure In Unity Editor](../documentation/visual-prefab.png)<br>